oracle/node-oracledb/README.md

 ## <a name="about"></a> 1.
 About node-oracledb

-The Oracle Database Node.js driver powers high performance Node.js applications.
+The node-oracledb add-on for Node.js powers high performance Oracle Database applications.

 Node-oracledb connects Node.js 0.10, Node.js 0.12, and io.js to
 Oracle Database.